DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/10 Customize Columns/6 Fix Columns.md

 You can also fix a column in code by enabling its [fixed](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixed) option.
 The column is fixed to the widget's left edge by default.
 To change the position, set the [fixedPosition](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixedPosition) option.

-In the following code, we fix the `FullName` column and allow users to fix and unfix columns at runtime:
+In the following code, we fix the `FullName` column to the default left position and allow users to fix and unfix columns at runtime:

 ---
 ##### jQuery